lukaspili/Volley-Ball/README.md

 - Network request.

-## Different scenarios
+### Different scenarios

 Volley Ball introduces concurrency with parallel worker threads, something the original Volley library does not have (basically, it's a sequential process of: request -> cache -> maybe response -> network -> response).
 With Volley Ball we have the local worker thread and the cache/network one running in parallel, which result in a more complicated logic.

 Let's see the possible scenarios when running a volley ball request and its implications.
+These scenarios are tested in working conditions in the sample project.

 NB1: Each time we start a request, the request queue dispatches it to the two following worker thread that will run in parallel: